 - Audience group: a grouping of related segments, for example age, gender, or interests.

 - Audience segment: a specific segment of an audience, for example 10-27 years old, female, music lover, and so on.

 Share of Voice (SOV)

 An ad revenue model that focuses on weight or percentage among other advertisers; used to represent the relative portion of ad inventory available to a single advertiser within a defined market over a specified time period.
 For example, if there are four advertisers on a website, each advertiser gets 25 percent of the advertising weight.
 SoV can be set at different percentages, for example one campaign getting 10%, one 20%, one 25%, and one 45%.

 Goal mode used for extra sponsor messages which guarantees a prime position directly after ad breaks in pre-rolls and mid-rolls and before post-roll ad breaks, meaning they are delivered closest to content.
-Sponsor goals act within their own sponsor break which means that the insertion policy for pre-rolls, mid-rolls, post-rolls and so on, is not affected by sponsors.
-For example, if you have set your pre-roll insertion policy to 3 pre-rolls and you book a sponsor, you first show 3 normal pre-rolls and then the sponsor goal.
+Sponsor goals act within their own sponsor break, which means that the insertion policy settings do not affect sponsor goals, with the exception of the Time based frequency cap setting.
+For example, if you have set your pre-roll insertion policy to 3 pre-rolls and you book a sponsor, you first show 3 normal pre-roll ads and then the sponsor ad.
 The sponsor goal mode only supports linear ads.

 - DMA region: Designated Market Area region, used by Nielsen Media Research to define a group of counties that form an exclusive geographic area in which the home market television stations hold a dominance of total hours viewed.
 There are 210 DMA regions, covering the entire continental United States, Hawaii, and parts of Alaska.